Routing Back to C [Part 1]: Judgment Is the Last Expensive Thing

 How a Garbage Collector Earns Its Keep

-The canonical tracing algorithm is mark and sweep.
+Canonical tracing algorithm: mark and sweep.

 roots: [r1] [r2]